alvarobartt/investpy/README.md

 To get to know which are the available functions and attributes of the returned search results, please read the related documentation at [Search Engine Documentation](https://investpy.readthedocs.io/search_api.html).
-So on, those search results let the user retrieve both recent and historical data, its information, the technical indicators, the default currency, etc., as presented in the piece of code below:
+So on, those search results let the user retrieve both recent and historical data, its information, the technical indicators, the default currency, etc., as presented in the pieces of code below:

+#### Recent Data

 ```python
 recent_data = search_result.retrieve_recent_data()